fakela/documentation/get-started/setup-your-account.md

 ### Google Sign-On
-If you have a Google account, follow these steps to use GitHub as a Single Sign-on (SSO) service for account creation.
+If you have a Google account, follow these steps to use Google as a Single Sign-on (SSO) service for account creation.

 1. Go to the [Signup page](https://platform.mindee.com/signup).
-2. Select **sign up with Google**.
+2. Select **Sign up with Google**.
 You'll be redirected to another tab.
-3. Select your the Google account you want linked to Mindee.
-You'll be redirected back to the application
+3. Select the Google account you want linked to Mindee.
+You'll be redirected back to the application once this is done.

 ![Authorize Mindee to access Google accounnt](https://files.readme.io/d395fc9-Screenshot_2022-01-10_at_19.34.02.png "Authorize Mindee")